 Shaunae Miller-Uibo has entered a new stratosphere in world sprinting!

-Dina Asher-Smith, of Great Britain, was a distant second in a season’s best time of 22.08 seconds, and double sprint Olympic Champion Elaine Thompson, of Jamaica, was even further back in a modest 22.44 seconds.
+Dina Asher-Smith, of Great Britain, was a distant second in a season’s best time of 22.08 seconds, and double sprint Olympic Champion Elaine Thompson, of Jamaica, was even further back, in third, in a modest 22.44 seconds.
+Two-time World Champion Dafne Schippers, of the Netherlands, settled for fourth, in 22.46 seconds.

-It’s no secret that the ending stages of Miller-Uibo’s 200m sprint is usually the best part of her race, so when she came off the curve in line with the leaders, one got the feeling that greatness was about to occur for the Bahamian star.
-She pulled away from the rest of the field and won comfortably, ironically on the same track where she set the previous national record of 21.88 seconds two years ago – Stadion Letzigrund in Zürich
+It’s no secret that the ending stages of her 200m sprint is usually the best part of her race, so when she came off the curve in line with Asher-Smith for the lead, one got the feeling that greatness was about to occur for the Bahamian track star.
+Running out of lane six with Asher-Smith behind her in lane four, Miller-Uibo came off the curve in great position and powered home for the impressive victory.
+She created more and more separation with each stride on the homestretch.
+Miller-Uibo pulled away from Asher-Smith and the rest of the field with about 75 meters to go and won comfortably, ironically on the same track and in the same stadium where she set the previous national record of 21.88 seconds two years ago – Letzigrund Stadium in Zürich, Switzerland’s largest and most populous city.

-As if she needed any further validation that she was already among the world’s best sprinters ever, Miller-Uibo is now in a four-way tie for 11th all-time in the women’s 200m, and is just the second woman ever to run under 21.75 seconds in the 200m and under 49 seconds in the 400m.
+As if she needed any further validation that she was already among the world’s best 200-400m sprinters ever, Miller-Uibo is now in a four-way tie for 11th all-time in the women’s 200m, and is just the second woman ever to run under 21.75 seconds in the 200m and under 49 seconds in the 400m.
+The other is 400m world record holder Marita Koch of the former German Democratic Republic.